 When friends ask what they can do and watch the new baby, yes, take advantage of their kindness and take a nice warm shower and take a nap.
 It will help you relax and take you out of that overwhelming feeling of anxiety that you feel.
 Making a nice warm meal for you is another precious gift that a friend can give the new mom.
 A support system is the very best when trying to get out of the race of all the things that need to be done.
 Some women have not support and we teach them new ways to get involved with groups, provide group counseling sessions in order to talk with other women about what they are going through.
 That is another powerful empowering technique.

-If you can relate to any of the issues that have been discussed, please reach out to Hopeful Beginnings at 847-870-8181.
+If you can relate to any of the issues that have been discussed, please reach out to Hopeful Beginnings.
+All counseling is at no charge, and you can use telehealth.